harald-billstein/weblogin/README.md

 ### Prerequisites

-MySql database (See folder in main) for table structure
+MySql database (See folder in main) for table structure (och importera)

 ```
 Example: XAMPP